 Last but not least, one of the most beautiful places in Singapore is Artscience Museum.
 Whether you look outside the museum with purple flowers or inside with interesting art installations; this place will satisfy Instagram picture needs.
 There is an entrance fee but it is worth it for the experience and the images.

 Most of the population is bilingual, speaking English as well as Mandarin, Malay, or Tamil.
 The Singaporean dollar (SGD) is the official currency of Singapore.
 At the moment, one US dollar is worth $1.33 in Singapore dollars.

 Bear in mind that Singapore is one of the richest countries on the planet when planning your journey.
 Though Malaysia and Indonesia offer some bargains, Singapore is pricey, so plan to pay as much as you will in a major American or European region.
 While credit cards are generally accepted, you should keep some cash on you for food stands, coffee shops, and other small transactions.

-Singapore’s climate is consistent over the year.
+Singapore’s climate has been consistent over the years.
 Temperatures usually range from 75 degrees Fahrenheit (24 degrees Celsius) to 89 degrees Fahrenheit on any given day (32 degrees Celsius).

 The humidity is heavy, with an average of 167 days of rain per year in the region, so an umbrella may be handy.

 - which Instagram worthy places in Singapore you’ll visit first